zdarovich/healthcare-system-sawtooth/README.md

 ### Batch file csv format description
 Columns
 - `data_name`: The name of the data stored stored in the system
-- `data`: The text string of stored data
 - `trusted_party`: Trusted party.
 Identity with whom the data is shared.
+Can be an array of trusted party usernames separated by space.
+Example: doctorA doctorB
 - `access_type`: Emergency condition when data is allowed to be shared to third parties 0 - Unset.
 Data cannot be shared to third parties.
     1 - Regular.
 Data can be shared in regular emergency case.